 Defense attorneys, meanwhile, argued that Edwards was guilty of nothing but being a bad husband to his wife, Elizabeth, who died in 2010.
 They also argued that former Edwards aide Andrew Young used the money for his own gain and to pay for Hunter’s medical expenses to hide the affair from Edwards’ wife.

 Neither Edwards nor Hunter testified during the trial.
 The affair occurred as Edwards was gearing up for a second White House bid in 2008, and he knew his political ambitions depended on keeping his affair with Hunter a secret, Assistant U.S. Attorney Robert Higdon told jurors in closing arguments.

 “There is no question it would destroy the campaign of John Edwards,” Higdon said.

-Prosecutors argued that Edwards knowingly violated campaign finance laws by accepting the large contributions from Rachel Mellon and Fred Baron that went to support Hunter.
-Edwards "knew these rules well," Higdon said, and should have known that the contributions violated campaign finance laws.
+Prosecutors argued that Edwards knowingly violated campaign finance laws by accepting the large contributions from Fred Baron and Rachel Mellon that went to support Hunter.
+Edwards “knew these rules well,” Higdon said, and should have known that the contributions violated campaign finance laws.